A book headband refers to bands located at the 2 ends of the spine of a book.

-In traditional book binding, the headband was the result of bookbinders who wanted to strengthen the ends of their book as well as to align their book signatures together.
-The making of a traditional book headband is a time-consuming process that requires patience and strength (in the fingers).
+The making of a traditional book headband is a time-consuming process that requires patience and finger strength.
 A tutorial to making a traditional book headband can be seen here.

 With the advancement in book binding technology, the headband is no longer used in most commercial books.